The best Micro Four Thirds lenses

 - Another possibility that I personally prefer, choosing a transtandard zoom (type 12-50mm) and a telephoto lens (type 40-150mm).
 Here, you will be able to go up in range and choose if you wish bright lenses opening at f/2.8.
 Of course, the budget goes up and the weight too, but you have much better quality optics.
 You can also consider staying on a trans-standard zoom + low aperture telephoto lens if you like to change lenses (might as well buy an expert compact otherwise, right?).

 This is a perfect combo that I really recommend.
-With two wide-aperture lenses (f/2.8), you’re ready for almost any situation you’ll encounter while traveling.
+With two wide-aperture lenses (f/2.8), you’re ready for almost any situation you’ll encounter while travel.
 You can shoot landscape at 12mm, portraits at 25mm or 40mm or even wildlife at 150mm.
-The large aperture of these lenses will allow you to blur the backgrounds more easily and make your subject stand out.
+The large aperture of these lenses will let you blur the backgrounds more easily and make your subject stand out.
 In low light or night situations, these two lenses will be good allies!

-The Olympus M.Zuiko Digital 12-40 mm f/2.8, a beautiful wide-aperture lens perfect for traveling
+The Olympus M.Zuiko Digital 12-40 mm f/2.8, a beautiful wide-aperture lens perfect for travel

 (Check the price on Amazon)